hbr/albatross/ocaml/alba-web/expression.md

 operator have 4 arguments?

 The solution is quite simple.
-The arguments `A` and `B` are type arguments which occur in the subsequent argument argument or result types.
+The arguments `A` and `B` are type arguments which occur in the subsequent argument or result types.
 Therefore the compiler treats them as *implicit* arguments and infers them from the actual arguments or the required result type.

 E.g. the expression `(|>) "Hello"` has type